 The arrangements must provide that, on carrying out an Administrative Error Review –

-where the awarding organisation has determined that the marking recorded in the Marked Assessment Material contains an Administrative Error, it shall correct the effect of the Administrative Error,
+where the awarding organisation determines that the marking recorded in the Marked Assessment Material does not contain an Administrative Error, it shall not change the mark awarded,

-where the awarding organisation considers that the marking recorded in the Marked Assessment Material does not contain an Administrative Error, it shall not make any change to the mark awarded,
+where the awarding organisation determines that the marking recorded in the Marked Assessment Material contains an Administrative Error, it shall correct the effect of that error,

 where the outcome of the Administrative Error Review is that there should be a change in mark, the awarding organisation makes any consequent change to the Learner’s result, and

-the awarding organisation reports the outcome of the Administrative Error Review to the Learner (or as the case may be the Relevant Centre), specifying any change in mark, any change in result, and details of the nature of any Administrative Error which has been discovered.
+the awarding organisation reports the outcome of the Administrative Error Review to the Learner (or as the case may be the Relevant Centre), specifying any change in mark, any change in result, and the nature of any Administrative Error which has been discovered.

 The arrangements must provide that all Administrative Error Reviews will be carried out by persons who have appropriate competence and who have no personal interest in the outcome of the Administrative Error Review being carried out.

-An awarding organisation must publish a statement of the arrangements, including details of –

-how an Administrative Error Review must be requested,

-any date by which an Administrative Error Review must be requested,

-any fee which is payable as part of the arrangements, the circumstances in which any such fee will be charged, and the circumstances in which any such fee may be refunded, and

-the target for the time period following a request for an Administrative Error Review within which the awarding organisation will have reported the outcome of the Administrative Error Review to the Learner (or as the case may be the Relevant Centre).

 Review of marking of Marked Assessment Material

-In respect of each GCSE Qualification which it makes available, or proposes to make available, an awarding organisation must establish, maintain and comply with arrangements in accordance with this condition for a request to be made by, or on behalf of, any Learner for the awarding organisation to carry out a review of marking of that Learner’s Marked Assessment Material for any assessment for that qualification and for the awarding organisation to carry out such a review.
+In respect of each GCSE Qualification which it makes available an awarding organisation must establish, maintain and comply with arrangements for it to carry out a review of marking of a Learner’s Marked Assessment Material.

 The arrangements may –

+provide that the awarding organisation shall carry out a review of marking only on request,

-provide that where Marked Assessment Material relates to an assessment which has been delivered by a Relevant Centre, any request for a review of marking of the Marked Assessment Material must be made by the Relevant Centre (on the Learner’s behalf),
+provide that any such request must be made by a Relevant Centre (on the Learner’s behalf),

-provide that the awarding organisation shall only carry out a review of marking of Marked Assessment Material on payment of a fee,
+provide that the awarding organisation shall only carry out a review of marking on payment of a fee,

-specify other requirements for the making of a request for a review of marking, provided that such requirements are reasonable, and
+specify other reasonable requirements for the making of a request for a review of marking, and

 specify a date by which a review of marking must be requested.

+Where no Relevant Centre exists in relation to a Learner, the arrangements must allow a Learner to request a review of marking him or herself.

-Where the arrangements specify a date by which a review of marking of Marked Assessment Material must be requested, the date must –
+Where the arrangements specify a date by which a review of marking must be requested, the date must –

 be reasonable, taking into account –

-the date by which Marked Assessment Material may be made available to a Learner in accordance with the awarding organisation’s arrangements, and
+the date by which Marked Assessment Material may be provided to a Learner in accordance with the awarding organisation’s arrangements, and

 the purpose of the GCSE Qualification, and